When you think about cruise ship activities you probably think about people eating, sunbathing, or maybe taking part in a quiz or a dance class.

 I didn’t realise then though just how many people would be out on the top deck watching.

-Until this point I had on purpose avoided watching too many other people doing it, I thought I’d never do it if I did that.
+Until this point, I had intentionally avoided watching too many other people do it.
+I thought I’d never do it if I did that.

 We Put on The Flysuits